cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 ### What happens if I register as ready for migration but did not complete the migration steps?
 If the organization has been registered as ready for migration, but has not completed the required migration steps, there is a risk that devices log out when receiving the AOSP Device Management firmware.

+### What happens if AOSP DM software is deployed to a system in a tenant that has not completed the appropriate migration steps?

+If you manage or enroll your device in InTune, there is a risk that the devices logged out when receiving the AOSP Device Management firmware.

+### What happens if I never register as ready for migration?
+If you have not registered your organization as ready for AOSP migration, Cisco devices running Teams Rooms will continue to not receive updates for the time being.
+In February, when AOSP DM software is released, we will announce a timeline for when we will allow all orgs to receive AOSP DM software, regardless of registering as ready for migration.

+This block will remain until your organization has been registered as ready.
+Be aware, any system that was blocked on a channel with an AOSP release, will immediately upgrade after the block is removed.